 Also read: 7 Common Challenges in Mentoring Relationships

-While the benefits of career mentoring for the mentee are clear, there are also benefits of mentoring for the organization as a whole.
+While the benefits of career mentoring for the mentee are clear, there are also benefits to mentoring for the organization as a whole.
 While companies used to expect lifelong loyalty from their employees, it is no longer a reasonable expectation.
 Therefore, companies need to work harder to retain their employees.
 Ambitious employees will leave to pursue better opportunities, and so it’s in the employer’s best interest to help these employees develop their career while staying at the organization.

 A solid corporate mentoring program will help organizations increase their employee retention and engagement.
 This is a worthwhile investment for organizations, as increased employee engagement is related to higher productivity and increased employee retention is associated with reduced costs for things like recruiting, onboarding, and other costs related to turnover.